zerjz/lexitron/spell-shroud-of-hate.md

 **Subclass:** [Grim Reaper](grim-reaper)

-**Spell Effect:** Consumes your target in a wave of hatred, lowering their attack rating and increasing yours.
+**Spell Effect:** Consumes your target in a wave of hatred, lowering their attack rating and increasing yours
-# Header